 - Genting Skyway

 - Strawberry Leisure Farm

 Guide To Top Things to do in Malaysia

 Next up on our Malaysia travel guide, we will look at top things to do in Malaysia.
 We will also explore some of the things to do in Malaysia on a budget.

 The Petronas Towers symbolises Kuala Lumpur and Malaysia’s modernity.
 The towers showcase post-modern architecture and also incorporate the country’s Islamic beliefs.
-You could walk the 170 metre sky bridge which connect the two towers.
+You could walk the 170-metre sky bridge which connects the two towers.
 Post this, you can head to the 86th floor to enjoy the majestic views of the city.

 This Marine Park has tons of activities like snorkelling, kayaking, etc. If you are looking for things to do in Malaysia on a budget you can head here.
 Enjoy the gorgeous beach and all the nature to take in.